 “No!” she screams while looking down at her dying dog.
 “How could I have trusted them again?!”

 She wakes up.

 Horrific dreams like that have been a common occurrence for my mother since being diagnosed with PTSD a year and a half ago.
-In reality, she will never return to children services.
+In reality, she will never return to Children’s Services.

-“People think I’m so strong and I don’t see it at all,” Moore says.
+“People think I’m so strong and I don’t see it at all,” she says.
 “They just see me standing up.
 They don’t see me rocking back and forth in the corner.”